-This event was hosted by Doug Field, joint CEO.
+This event was hosted by Doug Field, joint CEO of East of England Co-Op.
 The topic was Food/Drink.
 This event was supported by Lady Clare Euston, Lord Lieutenant of Suffolk, and by Mark Pendlington, chairman of the New Anglia Local Enterprise Partnership.
 The heads of food and drink in this region attended.
-They were there to discuss and hear from firms which were already successfully exporting.
+They were there to discuss and hear from firms who are already successfully exporting.
 This event included representatives from the Sizewell C project, Anglia Farmers, NFU, Wilkin & Son, Muntons, Hillfarm Oils, Booja-Booja and BT.

 This event was hosted by Lord Clement–Jones.
 The topic was ICT.
 This event was attended by a wide selection of ICT firm in East Anglia.
 Matt Hancock MP, Minister of State responsible for Digital Policy.
 IDC estimate that the Chinese ICT market will grow by 7% annually until 2025, when the market will exceed $6 trillion.
 The key factors driving this growth are increasing consumption by the burgeoning middle class, policies to upgrade China's industrial infrastructure and an increasing innovative tech ecosystem.
 The delegates were still concerned over IP issues.
 Tom Duke is the IP envoy in Beijing.

 This event was hosted by Clarke Willis.
 The focus was on food and drinks sectors in the East of England and opportunities to promote business in China.
 The speakers were Conan Busby, head of Cargo and business for MAG, Stansted; Chris Cotton, Director of China–Britain Business Council and Thinley Topden, regional deputy director of the Department for International Trade.